Table of Contents

 - Safety of the infant;

 2. In person contact and safety assurance of infant within three (3) hours from the time the NCA was screened in by CANHU.
 If a multidisciplinary contact is utilized to assure initial safety of the infant, face to face contact must be had with the infant by the Children’s Service Specialist as soon as possible but no later than seventy-two (72) hours from the time the NCA was screened in.

 3. Completion of face to face visits with the mother, father, and/or other identified caretakers at the hospital, if the child is still hospitalized and in their home(s) if they are no longer hospitalized, to assess the needs and protective capacities of the parent(s)/caretaker(s).
 Staff should assess the plans and abilities each parent/caretaker has with regard to caring for the infant prior to release from the hospital if possible.
-If the immediate safety of the child is in question, staff should develop a Safety Plan to assure immediate safety of the child with their parent or caregiver.
+If the immediate safety of the child is in question, staff should refer to Section 1, Chapter 9, Safety Planning.

 Overall needs assessment of the parent(s)/caretaker(s) should address: